PudreteDiablo/memorycard.js/README.md

 | :--------------: | :----------: | :----------: | :------------: |
 | OS Drive         | LocalStorage | LocalStorage | Encrypted Data |

-If you want to save the data in a *cloud storage*, you can easily request the encrypted data instead of save it by installing memorycard-js in you server (safer) or in the client-side.
+If you want to save the data in a *cloud storage*, you can easily request the encrypted data instead of save it by installing memorycard.js in you server (safer) or in the client-side.
 Also you can use [Strict Mode](#strict-mode) and [Card Keys](#card-keys) to improve the security.

 **Electron Tip:** Don't forget to enable [nodeIntegration](https://www.electronjs.org/docs/tutorial/quick-start#create-the-main-script-file) or you will get a error saying something like: "require" is not a function.
 <br/>

 # Examples
 As programmer, I prefer to look at examples to understand how a package works.
-So I make a few examples with comments in the [examples folder](https://github.com/PudreteDiablo/memorycard-js/tree/master/examples).
+So I make a few examples with comments in the [examples folder](https://github.com/PudreteDiablo/memorycard.js/tree/master/examples).
 <br/>

 # Documentation